-Become a community change agent – help build economically and socially just communities and work in unity with others to find solutions that empower citizens.
+Become a community change agent.
+Build economically and socially just communities and work in unity with others to find solutions that empower citizens.

-This minor is designed to meet the need of professions requiring expertise in organizing and development of communities that can work in collaboration with diverse partners to enhance capacity and well-being, frame social problems, co-produce solutions, navigate systems and effect sustainable change.
+With expertise in organizing and developing communities, you will be prepared to collaborate with diverse partners to enhance capacity and well-being, frame social problems, co-produce solutions, navigate systems and effect sustainable change.

-Social Work courses are open to those not in the minor.
+Social Work courses are also open to students outside of the minor.

-Students are required to have a minimum 2.0 cumulative GPA.
-There are no prerequisite course requirements for enrollment in the minor.
-Students are encouraged to have a declared major.
-By doing so, coursework in the minor will be more effectively focused.
+To apply, you must have a minimum cumulative GPA of 2.0.
+There are no prerequisite course requirements to enroll in the minor.
+We encourage you to have a declared major, so your minor coursework can be more effectively focused.

 Filomena Critelli, PhD